 30 comments I can almost hear it now...
 “This is an article written by a company who does reverse mortgages so there probably won’t be any cons!”
 As passionate as we are about the reverse mortgage and its many advantages, there are also drawbacks.
 We make certain that we point out the pros and cons to all reverse mortgage applicants.
-The loan can be a great idea for some, but it is not for everyone.
-We advise anyone considering this loan to know their goals and to have the help and support...
+The loan can be great, but not for everyone.
+We advise anyone considering this loan to know their goals and to seek help from your family and a trusted financial advisor.
+Reverse...
 Read Full Article